 Prior to 2010, Medicare Part D beneficiaries were responsible for 100 percent of their prescription costs while in the coverage gap.
 But provisions in the Affordable Care Act have allowed the percentage of drug costs that people pay while in the coverage gap to steadily decrease.
 In 2019, Medicare beneficiaries’ cost in the coverage gap for prescription drugs is 25% for brand-name drugs, and 37% for generics.

 Once you and your drug plan have spent $5,100 in out-of-pocket drug costs in 2019, you leave the coverage gap and automatically receive catastrophic coverage.
 At that point you will pay only a small coinsurance amount or copayment for covered drugs for the remainder of the year.

 How to compare Medicare plans providing prescription drug coverage

-PlanPrescriber highly recommends that you use our Part D plan comparison tool or similar tool to objectively compare your annual Part D drug coverage costs (i.e. premiums, deductibles, and out-of-pocket expenses) among Part D plans for the drugs you are currently taking.
-By evaluating all your medication-related spending, you can make a more informed choice on what Part D plan may be right for you.
+You will want to compare annual Medicare Part D drug coverage costs (including premiums, deductibles, and out-of-pocket expenses) among the various plans available in your area.
+By evaluating all of your medication-related spending, you can make a more informed choice regarding which Medicare plan providing prescription drug coverage may be right for you.